 X-ray imaging is well known by everybody.
 An attenuation image is taken for medical diagnostics and non-destructive testing.

-The science case for the phase-contrast imaging group at ECAP is to evaluate the potential of phase-contrast imaging for different fields of science and to further improve the feasibility of phase-contrast and dark-field imaging.
-We coperate with the Phase-Contrast Imaging group at the Pattern Recognition Lab (https://www5.cs.fau.de/research/groups/x-ray-phase-contrast/).
+The main goal of the our group at ECAP is to evaluate the potential of phase-contrast imaging for as medical physics, non-destructive testing and laboratory astrophysics and to further improve the feasibility of phase-contrast and dark-field imaging.
+We coperate closely with the Phase-Contrast Imaging group at the Pattern Recognition Lab in the Computing science department (https://www5.cs.fau.de/research/groups/x-ray-phase-contrast/).